saba-nazir/Multimodal-Sentiment-Analysis/README.md

-# Multimodal Sentiment Analysis with Compositional Embeddings
+# Compositional Multimodal Sentiment Analysis

 This project implements a hybrid model for sentiment classification using textual and audio embeddings.
 It leverages compositional distributional semantics where phrases are built from pre-trained adjective-noun embeddings.